charmed-kubernetes/kubernetes-docs/pages/k8s/1.19/upgrading.md

 New in 1.19, master units rely on Kubernetes secrets for authentication.
 Entries in the previously used "basic_auth.csv" and "known_tokens.csv" will be migrated to secrets and new kubeconfig files will be created during the upgrade.
-Administrators must replace any existing kubeconfig files that may have been used outside of the cluster.
+Administrators should update any existing kubeconfig files that are used outside of the cluster.
   </p>
 </div>